X Close

 Dynamic power response is the ability for the sound fidelity to remain intact between low and high power for dynamic range.
 It is not possible for small 2-way monitors or small domestic speakers to achieve this accurately.
 The majority of sound systems are passive, due to cost and the fashion for systems to be small.

-For a monitor speaker system to sound consistent and accurate at all power levels it must be 3 - 4 way active (with 15in bass speakers).
-Each speaker driven by its own amplifier, and matched in efficiency, power and dispersion.
+For a monitor speaker system to sound consistent and accurate at all power levels it must be 3 or 4-way active (with 15in bass speakers).
+Each speaker driven by its own amplifier and matched in efficiency, power and dispersion.

 End of Topic 5